Ontario NextGen Performance Centre

 Mark Henry – Former National Team Athlete

-Interested in Becoming a Member of the Ontario NextGen Performance Centre?Apply Now!
+Interested in Training at the Ontario NextGen Performance Centre?Apply Now!

 If you have any questions about the Ontario NextGen Performance Centre, please contact Chris Marshall, Director, Rowing Pathways and Performance at Row Ontario.